kyle-ip/Jua/README.md

 Jua is a toy Lua (5.3) implementation written in Java.

-The goals of this project is learning:
+The purpose of building this project is to learn:

 - Data Structure
 - The Principles of Register-based Virtual Machine